pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

  > ```//void __irq_usart3(void) { usart_irq(&usart3_rb, USART3_BASE); } ```

- Now connect the flashing cable/FTDI to the multimodule,as described [here](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/blob/master/docs/Compiling_STM32.md#option-1-flashing-with-tx-powerhighly-recommended).

 1. Run the IDE, and on the **Tools** menu, select **Board** and then **Boards manager**.
 Click on the Arduino DUE (32 Bits ARM-Cortex M3) from the list of available boards.
 You must do this step, it installs the arm-none-eabi-g++ toolchain!
 1. Close and reopen the Arduino IDE and load the Multiprotocol project.
 1. In arduino IDE under the **Tools** -> **Board:** select the **Generic STM32F103C series** board
 1. Click on the **Verify** button to test compile the before you make any changes.
-If there are errors check the process above and be sure to have the right version of the Arduino IDE.
+If there are errors check the process above and be sure to have the right version of the Arduino IDE.The binary file generated location is presented at the at the bottom of Arduino IDE compiling whindow.Now continue with flashing procedure.

-###Preparing for STM32 microcontroller for firmware flashing
+### Flashing the multimodule

 There are three options for flashing the firmware.
 The first (and strongly recommended) is flashing it while it is plugged into and powered by the transmitter.
 The second is flashing it out of the transmitter (the power is supplied by the 3.3V FTDI cable).
 The second option is very risky because if the 3.3V bridge jumper is not removed after flashing it will fry your RF module - **you have been warned**.
 The third is preparing the board for flashing with a USB cable.